 We further apply the TWINKLE framework to transform two prior attack solutions for the smart home environment.
-We convert the D-WARD solution [13] that handles DDoS attacks from source networks to D-WARD+; unlike D-WARD, D-WARD+ does not drop packets from benign devices while still effectively keeping the DDoS traffic to an unharmful level.
-We also convert the SVELTE solution [17] that detects sinkhole attacks to SVELTE+, which does not consume network and power resources unless a suspicious behavior is detected and further adds a routine to remove a sinkhole node once it is detected.
-Our evaluation further demonstrates that D-WARD+ and SVELTE+ incur much less overhead than D-WARD and SVELTE, respectively, while achieving equal or better efficacy in handling the attacks.
+We convert the SVELTE solution [7] that detects sinkhole attacks to SVELTE+, which does not consume network and battery resources unless a suspicious behavior is detected and further adds a routine to remove a sinkhole node once it is detected.
+We also convert the D-WARD solution [8] that handles DDoS attacks from source networks to D-WARD+; unlike D-WARD, D-WARD+ does not drop packets from benign devices while still effectively keeping the DDoS traffic to an unharmful level.
+Our evaluation further demonstrates that SVELTE+ and D-WARD+ incur much less overhead than SVELTE and D-WARD, respectively, while achieving equal or better efficacy in handling the attacks.

 The rest of the paper is organized as follows.
-In Section 2, we describe the TWINKLE framework, including its two modes and its architectural design.
-In Section 3, we describe how D-WARD addresses the DDoS attack from the source and how we design D-WARD+ to address the drawbacks of D-WARD in the smart home environment.
-In Section 4, we describe the sinkhole attack in 6LowPAN networks and the prior SVELTE solution, and present how we convert SVELTE into the SVELTE+ solution running on TWINKLE.
-We present the evaluation results of both case studies in Section 5, showing that the TWINKLE framework can help reduce the resource consumption in the smart home, compared to D-WARD and SVELTE.
-In Section 6, we discuss the feasibility of deploying TWINKLE, present possible extensions to TWINKLE, and consider open issues that will be addressed in future work.
-Lastly, we survey related work in Section 7 and conclude the paper in Section 8.
+In Section II, we describe the TWINKLE framework, including its two modes and its architectural design.
+In Section III, we describe the sinkhole attack in 6LowPAN networks and the prior SVELTE solution, and presents how we convert SVELTE into the SVELTE+ solution running on TWINKLE.
+In Section IV, we describe how D-WARD addresses the DDoS attack from their source and how we design D-WARD+ to address the drawbacks of D-WARD in the smart home environment.
+We present the evaluation results of both case studies in Section V, showing that the TWINKLE framework can help reduce the resource consumption in the smart home, compared to SVELTE and D-WARD.
+In Section VI, we discuss the feasibility of deploying TWINKLE, present possible extensions to TWINKLE, and consider open issues that will be addressed in future work.
+Lastly, we survey related work in Section VII and conclude the paper in Section VIII.